-- c) At the stop point of each special stage: - two (minimum) 4 kg fire extinguishers with operator(s) - d) In the service park or a central location less than 15 km by road from the special stages concerned: - one breakdown vehicle; - suitable communications equipment to maintain contact with HQ; - a treatment/resuscitation unit in conformity with Article 5.3.5; - an evacuation ambulance
+- d) In the service park (obligatory for WRC rallies) or a central location less than 15 km by road from the special stages concerned: - one breakdown vehicle. - suitable communications equipment to maintain contact with HQ. - a treatment/resuscitation unit in conformity with Article 5.3.5; - an evacuation ambulance.

-No special stage of a rally may start or resume after an interruption unless the initial medical service is present.
+No special stage of a rally may start, or resume after an interruption, unless the initial medical service is present.
 Replacements should be provided for.

-5.5.2 Dispatching of the rescue service:
+5.5.2 Dispatching of the rescue service

-- 5.5.2.1 All rescue operations requiring the dispatching of a medical vehicle are initiated by the clerk of the course in consultation with the chief medical officer and with information to the stage director.
-Any evacuation by land or air to the selected hospitals shall be carried out using the routes determined in advance (5.2.2 and 5.5.3a). - 5.5.2.2 At the scene of an accident, the organisation and directing of the medical intervention are carried out only by the doctor from the intervention vehicle concerned (possibly the qualified paramedic in the case of a vehicle from an intermediate point).
-The medical personnel must be familiar with and trained in the correct use of equipment stored on board a medical intervention vehicle.
+5.5.2.1 All rescue operations requiring the dispatching of a medical vehicle are initiated by the Clerk of the Course in consultation with the Chief Medical Officer and with information to the stage director.
+Any evacuation by land or air to the selected hospitals shall be carried out using the routes determined in advance (see Articles 5.2.2 and 5.5.3 a).

+5.5.2.2 At the scene of an accident, the organisation and directing of the medical intervention are carried out only by the doctor from the intervention vehicle concerned (possibly the qualified paramedic in the case of a vehicle from an intermediate point).
+The medical personnel must be familiar with and trained in the correct use of equipment stored on board their medical intervention vehicle, as well as in the extrication of casualties.